CLYDE & CO

 Operational scenarios must be used during acceptance testing as manufacturer commissioning tests do not always fully consider the interaction between various machines under all envisaged operational circumstances.
 Consequently, there can be dormant failures that only become evident under a specific set of circumstances.

-HSE - ICS – TUBULAR HANDLING
+HSE - CYBER SYSTEMS – TUBULAR HANDLING

 Incidents and accidents related to tubular handling operations are of significant concern throughout the drilling industry and remain a major cause of dynamic dropped objects.